-If you have ever watched the Dutch national soccer team play anywhere in the world — or if you’ve been in Amsterdam during Holland’s annual Queen’s Day celebration — you may wonder why nearly all Dutch people dress in orange during such occasions.
+If you have ever watched the Dutch national soccer team play football anywhere in the world — or if you’ve been in Amsterdam during Holland‘s annual King’s Day celebration (formerly Queen’s Day) — you may wonder why nearly all Dutch people dress in orange during such occasions.

 After all, the colors of the official Dutch flag are red, white, and blue.

 The answer is simple: Orange is the color of the Dutch Royal Family, which hails from the House of Orange.

 The House of Orange-Nassau (in Dutch: Huis van Oranje-Nassau), a branch of the German House of Nassau, has played a central role in the political life of the Netherlands — and at times in Europe — since William I of Orange (also known as “William the Silent” and “Father of the Fatherland”) organized the Dutch revolt against Spanish rule, which after the Eighty Years’ War led to an independent Dutch state.

 – Source: Wikipedia, last accessed June 10, 2008

 There’s a whole bunch of dry to very dry history behind all of it.

 Suffice it to say that to this day members of the House of Orange are extremely popular in the Netherlands.
 The color orange has come to symbolize the country, and to signify national pride.